hindu-comm/mail_stream_advaita-l/2016/03/advaitin_Why_only_ja/189__Venkateswaran_N_E.md

 >>
 >> (b) nAma / rUpa + brahman = jagat
 >
-> ​No, nAma and rUpa = jagat.​
+> No, nAma and rUpa = jagat.
 >
-> ​There is no brahman which is part of jagat.
+> There is no brahman which is part of jagat.
 > Consciousness is not experienced in jagat(anything which is not brahman or
-> jIva)​.
+> jIva).
 So, there is no need to insert it there.
 > If you want to add brahman to nAma and rUpa, then it must be added as
 > adhiShThAna; not as a svarUpa(part) of jagat.
 > While in the case of jIva, brahman(chaitanya) is part of svarUpa too.